 - Executes the Chaincode(ie Smart Contract) and simulates the outcome of the transaction.
 But it does not update the ledger.

 At the end of the above two tasks, the Endorser may approve or disapprove the transaction.

 As only the Endorser node executes the Chaincode (Smart Contract) so there is no necessity to install Chaincode in each and every node of the network which increases the scalability of the network.

 Anchor peer or cluster of Anchor peers is configured at the time of Channel configuration.
 Just to remind you, in Hyperledger Fabric you can configure secret channels among the peers and transactions among the peers of that channel are visible only to them.

 Anchor peer receives updates and broadcasts the updates to the other peers in the organization.
 Anchor peers are discoverable.
 So any peer marked as Anchor peer can be discovered by the Orderer peer or any other peer.

-- Kafka: Production ready Hyperledger Fabric network uses Kafka as the Orderer implementation.
-Kafka is a messaging software that has high throughput fault tolerant feature.
+- Kafka: Production-ready Hyperledger Fabric network uses Kafka as the Orderer implementation.
+Kafka is messaging software that has high throughput fault tolerant feature.